fhalab/SSMuLA/README.md

 ```
 python -m tests.test_preprocess
 ```
+with more detailed options specified within the test file
 * Processed with `fitness_process_vis`
 * Rename columns to be `AAs`, `AA1`, `AA2`, `AA3`, `AA4`, `fitness`, add `active` if not already there and add `muts` columns
 * Scale to `max` (with option to scale to `parent`)